JaxsonBrownie/ICS-SimLab/docs/init.md

 </center>

 ---
+Read [architecture.md](architecture.md) next for an outline on the software stack and architecture.

+---
 ### References
 A. Dehlaghi-Ghadim, A. Balador, M. H. Moghadam, H. Hansson, and
 M. Conti, “Icssim—a framework for building industrial control systems